-Glaciers around the world are unlikely to recover for The thumbnail-sized am- centuries, if ever, even if phibian, named Ranitomeya global temperatures aetherea, sports golden legs, eventually brought back pale agua stripes and a spot- down below the 1.5 degree ted belly.
-It was first spot- Celsius limit set by the Parted in 2023 after scientists is Agreement, a new study tracked down a strange call finds.
+The thumbnail-sized am- centuries, if ever, even if phibian, named Ranitomeya global temperatures aetherea, sports golden legs, eventually brought back pale agua stripes and a spot- down below the 1.5 degree ted belly.
+It was first spot- Celsius limit set by the Parted in 2023 after scientists is Agreement, a new study tracked down a strange call finds. in the rainforest.

-Scientists at the Universi-Unlike many frogs, this ty of Bristol and the Universpecies appears to lay single sity of Innsbruck modeled eggs in the water-filled bases what would happen if the planet temporarily warms past the 1.5 degree Celsius goal, reaching 3 degrees be-The frog's survival may fore cooling again.
+Unlike many frogs, this ty of Bristol and the Universpecies appears to lay single sity of Innsbruck modeled eggs in the water-filled bases what would happen if the of palmlike plants, where its tadpoles are fed unfertilized eggs from the mother.

-Even in that best-case retion in its limited habitat, covery scenario, glaciers prompting researchers to in- would still melt far more volve local communities in than if warming had never crossed the 1.5 degree mark. a remote Brazilian rainforest.
+The frog's survival may fore cooling again. be at risk due to deforestation in its limited habitat, covery scenario, glaciers prompting researchers to in- would still melt far more volve local communities in than if warming had never conservation efforts.